 What Can Be Done?

-There is currently no drug for FTD or semantic dementia.
+There is currently no cure for FTD or semantic dementia.
 But there are ways to slow it down:

 - Speech therapy: Working with a speech-language pathologist, a person can slow the decline in language ability